All Early Years settings offering Free Early Learning must be registered with and inspected by Ofsted.

 From April 2015, nurseries, schools, childminders and other childcare providers have been able to claim extra funding through the Early Years Pupil Premium to support children’s development, learning and care.

 The money is paid directly to the provider by the Local Authority.
-In order to check your eligibility all we need is your National Insurance number, address, date of birth and full name, which are provided when you register a child.
+In order to check your eligibility all we need is your National Insurance number, address, date of birth and full name, which are provided when you register a child at the centre.

 Criteria is similar to that of Free-School Meal Entitlement.
 Families may be eligible if they are receiving any of the following:

-It is well documented that high quality early education can influence how well a child does at both primary and secondary school and so we want to make the most of this additional funding.
+It is well documented that high quality early education can influence how well a child performs at both Primary and Secondary school and so we want to make the most of this additional funding.
 This could make a real difference to your child’s learning and development, particularly as budgets are stretched tighter and tighter.